WHAT’S A BIKE DISCO?

 1. The People

-• Who’s Who: this ride’s Leader, Party Kaboose, and Patch Kit
+• Who’s Who: this ride’s Leader, Party Cabooses, Patch Kitten, and Shephard

 • Buddies: identify yours, don’t leave them behind